deanlandolt/bytewise-uri/README.md

 deepEq(k.valueOf(), ex)
 ```

-String template interpolations are escaped using the underlying templating functinoality of the system.
+String template interpolations are escaped using the underlying templating functionality of the system.
 As part of the interpolation process, an intermediate template is created with specially-keyed variables.

-By reusing the underlying templating system each of these variables will have the context necessary.
-This is captured by the parser when parsing values with template bindiings, allowing for these urls to be a safe and efficient way to reference key path ranges.
+Work requierd to do any actual escapement is deferred until an underlying URI string is requested, which may not ever be necessary.
+By leveraging the underlying templating system allows interpolation to simply replace template object placeholders with provided values.

+### Persistent immutable templates

+Parsed URIs are backed by persistent immutable data structures.
+This property allows them to be passed around to untrusted code without fear of mutation, and offers some other interesting security and developer ergonomics benefits.
+But the performance benefits are even more interesting...

+Stamping values in a template is just a matter of replacing variable placeholders with new data.
+Due to structural sharing, this is an extremely cheap operation.
+Structural sharing could also drastically improve the performance of encoding.
+The structures in a template only need to be encoding once, and this data can be shared by all template instances.
+When encoding an instance, only new data structures must encoded (and only the first time) -- the encoded bytewise values for all existing data structures can be reused.
+Encoding a bytewise value would mostly consist of copying memory around.
+For certain usage patterns, e.g. largish templates with smallish variable bindings, encoding performance should be in the ballpark of native JSON, a few orders of magnitude better than vanilla bytewise.